George W. Jenkins: Expansion

 Building materials were scarce during World War II, so in 1945 Jenkins purchased an existing company: Lakeland Grocery Company of Lakeland, Florida, which operated a chain of 19 locations under the name All American Food Stores.
 Jenkins promptly moved the Publix offices to Lakeland's existing buildings; Lakeland remains the headquarters of Publix as of 2023.

 Jenkins travelled frequently, for he was always looking for products and innovations to improve his stores.

 In the 1950s, bakeries and flower shops were added, delicatessens came in the 1960s, and in the 1990s, pharmacies and Presto!, a network of no-charge automated teller machines.

 In the early 1990s, the chain began to expand outside of Florida, starting in Georgia.
 By 1995, there were over 500 supermarkets in three states with almost 100,000 employees and sales of $9.4 billion.

 Employee policy

 Jenkins was referred to as "Mr. George" by his employees, who were known as associates.
 Full-time workers were granted capital stock in the company and shared the store's profits on a quarterly basis.
 These benefits were eventually expanded to part-timers who worked at least 1,000 hours annually.
+The employee-ownership structure, organizational culture, and employee benefits made the company one of the best places to work for in the United States. according to outlets such as Fortune and Forbes.